 During the Summer of 2016 I completed a Undergraduate Research Support Scheme project on "The Cosmic History of Galactic Habitability".
 I presented a poster on our work, which has since been continued and published.

 I co-manage the Warwick planetarium as part of my teaching responsibilities.
 I also volunteer on planetarium visits to nearby schools.

 In 2018 I volunteered as a helper at the Coventry Pint of Science festival.
-In 2019 I spoke at the Space Wars event, as well as volunteering.
+In 2019 I spoke at the Space Wars Pint of Science event, as well as volunteering.

 I kept and analysed a complete record of my activities in 2018, and presented this in a talk to the Physics post-graduate seminar group at Warwick.